Roasters, choosing the best packaging for your coffee is about a lot more than just an attractive design – although that’s important too.

 So that means you really want to get it right.
 Of course, there isn’t one right type of packaging – it all depends on things such as the scale of your business, your filling processes, and what you customers are like.

 I’m going to tell you the six critical things you need to consider when selecting your consumer packaging.
 If you take these into account, you’re sure to choose the best packaging for your business.
+Packaging is essential for all products, not just coffee.
+Consequentially, any business in the marijuana industry might find it to be a smart decision to look at this guide on marijuana packaging.

 Spanish Version: La Vida del Tostador: 6 Factores a Tener en Cuenta al Momento de Seleccionar el Empaque para el Café